-- An instalment on a loan account is overdue for 90 days or more; - An account has been in excess of its limit (or is overdrawn without an agreed limit) for 90 days or more; - If as a result of lending being (either now or previously) at risk or in distress, the Bank has agreed to a material postponement or forgiveness of interest and/or "soft" rates or to a waiver and/or reduction of normal fees and charges; - There has been a full or partial write-off of debt; - There has been an event likely to result in insolvency which may involve bankruptcy, or the appointment of an Administrative receiver, Liquidator or Administrator; - If the Bank considers that at some point (normally taken as within the next 12 months) actions such as issue of Formal Demand will be required in order to achieve full repayment; - Any other critical occurrence which indicates that the Bank may have to resort to security
+- An instalment on a loan account is overdue for 90 days or more; - An account has been in excess of its limit (or is overdrawn without an agreed limit) for 90 days or more; - The Bank has applied forbearance; - If as a result of lending being (either now or previously) at risk or in distress, the Bank has agreed to a material postponement or forgiveness of interest and/or "soft" rates or to a waiver and/or reduction of normal fees and charges; - There has been a full or partial write-off of debt; - The business has ceased trading and the customer is progressing with a voluntary realisation of assets; loan repayments have ceased, or interest only is being covered; - There has been an event likely to result in insolvency which may involve bankruptcy, or the appointment of an Administrative receiver, Liquidator or Administrator; - If the Bank considers that at some point (normally taken as within the next 12 months) actions such as issue of Formal Demand will be required in order to achieve full repayment; - Any other critical occurrence which indicates that the Bank may have to resort to security

-A scorecard rating of 7 is allocated if an account is on watchlist and sufficiently secured to the extent that a loss is not anticipated but the loan performance does not meet the definition of default.
+A scorecard rating of 7 is allocated if an account is sufficiently secured to the extent that a loss is not anticipated but the loan performance does not meet the definition of default.

 A scorecard rating of 8 is allocated if the account is in default.
 There may be a shortfall in security cover to the extent that a loss is anticipated.
-Interest on these accounts is charged and suspended.
+Interest on these accounts is charged and may be suspended.